Welcome

 How I Work

-Rather than leaving people to navigate complex systems or decisions alone, I work alongside them, helping untangle situations, reduce pressure, and identify clear next steps.
+You don’t have to navigate complex systems or decisions alone.
+I work alongside you — helping to untangle situations, reduce pressure, and identify clear next steps.

 This approach combines:

-So people can move forward with support rather than pressure.
+So you can move forward with support, not pressure.

 SYSTEMS NAVIGATION